jasunsjs/tetris/README.md

 # tetris
-Classic tetris game with some extra features
+Classic tetris game with some extra features.